quanted/esat/README.md

 compiled version, such as <i>cp312-cp312-win_amd64</i>.
 If an error message appears during installation stating that the package is not supported check that the correct OS and python version are being installed for that system.

+The latest version of the ESAT python package can be found on the github actions page, for users who are signed into github, under the 'Build and Publish Wheel' workflow.
+The latest version of the package will be available as an artifact for download in the 'Artifacts' section of the completed workflow.

 When the package becomes available on pypi, the package will be able to be installed with
 ```bash
 pip install esat